Alexander Pruss

 Alexander Robert Pruss (/prʌs/; born January 5, 1973) is a Canadian philosopher and mathematician.
 He is currently a professor of philosophy and the co-director of graduate studies in philosophy at Baylor University in Waco, Texas.

 His best known book is The Principle of Sufficient Reason: A Reassessment (2006).
 He is also the author of the books, Actuality, Possibility and Worlds (2011), and One Body: An Essay in Christian Sexual Ethics (2012), and a number of academic papers on religion and theology.
 He maintains his own philosophy blog and contributed to the Prosblogion philosophy of religion blog.

-He is currently the Guinness World Record Holder for greatest vertical distance climbed on a climbing wall in one hour (individual) and fastest mile on climbing wall (male).
+He is currently the Guinness World Record holder for the "greatest vertical distance climbed on a climbing wall in one hour (individual)" and the "fastest mile on climbing wall (male)."

 Biography

-Until age 9, Alexander Pruss lived in Poland.
-At the height of martial law, he emigrated to Canada with his dissident parents.
-He never finished high school, but instead went to the University of Western Ontario after completing grade 10, studying physics and mathematics, never writing a single paper over the three years of his undergraduate career.
+Alexander Pruss first lived in Poland, but emigrated to Canada.
+He went to the University of Western Ontario, studying physics and mathematics and graduating with a B.Sc. in these fields in 1991.

-Pruss graduated from the University of Western Ontario in 1991 with a Bachelor of Science degree in mathematics and physics.
-While trying to figure out exactly what to do with the rest of his life, he earned a Ph.D. in mathematics at the University of British Columbia with a dissertation on Symmetrization, Green’s Functions, Harmonic Measures and Difference Equations, under John J. F. Fournier in 1996, and published several papers in Proceedings of the American Mathematical Society and other mathematical journals,.
-Afterwards, realizing that philosophy is the handmaiden of his true love, theology, he began graduate work in philosophy at the University of Pittsburgh.
+He earned a Ph.D. in mathematics at the University of British Columbia with a dissertation on Symmetrization, Green’s Functions, Harmonic Measures and Difference Equations, under John J. F. Fournier in 1996, and published several papers in Proceedings of the American Mathematical Society and other mathematical journals.
+Afterwards, he began graduate work in philosophy at the University of Pittsburgh.
 He completed his dissertation, Possible Worlds: What They Are and What They Are Good For, under Nicholas Rescher in 2001.

 Pruss began teaching philosophy at Georgetown University in 2001, earning tenure in 2006.
-In 2007, he moved to Waco, Texas to teach philosophy at Baylor University.
+In 2007, he began to teach philosophy at Baylor University.
 He is now the director of graduate studies for the Baylor Philosophy Department.
 He has taught various courses, including graduate seminars on the philosophy of time, metaphysics, the cosmological and ontological arguments for the existence of God, modality, free will, and history of philosophy.

 Work

 Pruss's philosophical thought reflects Christian orthodoxy.
 He is a Roman Catholic and a member of the Society of Christian Philosophers.

-Pruss defends the principle of sufficient reason (PSR), claiming that it is self-evident, and arguing that the rejection of PSR creates problems in epistemology, modality, ethics, and even evolutionary theory.
+Pruss defends the principle of sufficient reason (PSR), claiming that it is self-evident, and arguing that the rejection of PSR creates problems in epistemology, modality, ethics, and evolutionary theory.

 Pruss is a critic of David Lewis's "extreme modal realism," and instead gives "a combined account" of Leibnizian and Aristotelian modality, which integrates the "this-worldly capacities" of the Aristotelian view and Leibniz's account of possible worlds as thoughts in the mind of God.